debiai/docs/documentation/debiai/gettingStarted/installation/README.md

       - ./DEBIAI_data:/backend/data
 ```

-_Volume:_

-If you want to change the folder path, create a folder where you want and replace "./debiai_data" by the path of your folder.
-Make sure there is nothing related to DebiAI in the folder because it might be removed.
+If you want to change the volume folder path, create a folder where you want and replace "./debiai_data" by the path of your folder.
+Make sure there is nothing not related to DebiAI in the folder because it might be removed.

 ## Development